UntrustVul: An Automated Approach for Identifying Untrustworthy Alerts in Vulnerability Detection Models: Introduction

-Investigating their behaviors, studies~\cite{Ganz:2021:ExplainingGraphNeuralNetworksforVulnerabilityDiscovery, Chakraborty:2022:DeepLearningBasedVulnerabilityDetectionAreWeThereYet, Steenhoek:2023:AnEmpiricalStudyofDeepLearningModelsforVulnerabilityDetection, Cheng:2024:BeyondFidelityExplainingVulnerabilityLocalizationofLearningBasedDetectors} have found that ML models often learn spurious correlations with irrelevant code parts during training, such as identifiers, coding styles, or comments that frequently appear in vulnerable code.
-Hence, these models can correctly detect vulnerable functions without relying on the actual vulnerabilities.
-As a result, they can provide misleading interpretations, hindering developers from locating the root causes and increasing the burden of manual assessment.
-Worse, following these interpretations risks creating flawed patches that fail to address existing vulnerabilities, or even introduce new ones.
+Investigating their behaviors, studies~\cite{Ganz:2021:ExplainingGraphNeuralNetworksforVulnerabilityDiscovery, Chakraborty:2022:DeepLearningBasedVulnerabilityDetectionAreWeThereYet, Steenhoek:2023:AnEmpiricalStudyofDeepLearningModelsforVulnerabilityDetection, Cheng:2024:BeyondFidelityExplainingVulnerabilityLocalizationofLearningBasedDetectors} have found that ML models often learn spurious correlations during training.
+These correlations are tied to irrelevant code parts, such as identifiers, coding styles, or comments that frequently appear in vulnerable code.
+As a result, the models may correctly identify vulnerable functions by chance, but the reasons they rely on are incorrect.
+In particular, they may rely on patterns that are not semantically relevant to the underlying vulnerabilities.
+Hence, their interpretations can give misleading reasons for the vulnerabilities.
+This hinders developers from locating the root causes and increases the burden of manual assessment.
+Worse, following these interpretations risks creating flawed patches that fail to address the true vulnerabilities, or even introduce new ones.